 How a Mother Can Lose Custody in Las Vegas

 In legal custody hearings, it is a common misconception that a preference is given to the mother.
 In reality, fathers have been given equal custody rights regularly in recent years.
 As the efforts to provide equality in custody, these numbers are likely to go up.

-However, even if you get awarded custody of your children, your ex could move to have your rights revoked at any time.
+However, even if you get awarded custody of your children, your ex could move to have your custodial rights revoked at any time.
 There are several reasons a mother can lose custody of her children, and some of these are avoidable.

 By educating yourself on the common reasons a mother can lose custody, you will be able to avoid these situations and save yourself time and money on lengthy litigation.
 These rules apply to both married couples and unmarried people that have children together.

 Physical Abuse of A Child or Ex

 There is an assumption that women are less likely to be physically abusive.
 However, suppose a woman has been excessively hitting, biting, kicking, scratching, burning, or inflicting any other physical harm to her child.
 In that case, it is likely a mother will lose physical custody.

-If a mother has a history of physical abuse against her ex, this can also look poorly.
-Any abuse report is likely to reflect poorly on a mother’s ability to care for her children and can be grounds for her to lose custody.
+If a mother has a history of domestic abuse against her ex, this can also look poorly.
+Any child abuse report is likely to reflect poorly on a mother’s ability to care for her children and can be grounds for her to lose custody.

 Emotional abuse is more difficult to prove in court but can be grounds for loss of legal custody.
 If a mother is constantly harassing or belittling their child, it can be grounds for the father to be awarded child custody.

-Parental alienation is another form of emotional abuse.
+Parental alienation is another form of emotional abuse, it can lead to mental health issues.
 This abuse includes a parent manipulating their children into hating the other parent by speaking negatively about them or refusing visitation.
 This can be even more serious if the child is young and impressionable.
 If there is a finding of parental alienation, a mother can lose custody.

 Not Following Court Order or Neglect